BYD Qin: Powertrain

-BYD offers three different powertrains on the model: the Qin Pro is available as an all-electric car, as a plug-in hybrid and as a conventional gasoline ICE vehicle.
-Some other models in the company's lineup, including the BYD Song, the BYD Tang and the BYD Song MAX also offer a choice of three different powertrains.
+BYD offered three different powertrains for the Qin Pro, including battery electric, plug-in hybrid, and as a conventional gasoline ICE vehicle.

-The BYD Qin Pro DM (the plug-in hybrid) is powered by a 154 hp 1.5-litre turbo, inline four engine combined with a 150 hp electric motor to produce a total of 304 hp.
-The top speed of the BYD Qin Pro is 200. km/h and can accelerate from 0 to 100 km/h in 5.9 seconds.
+The plug-in hybrid Qin Pro DM is powered by a 154 hp 1.5-litre turbo, inline four engine combined with a 150 hp electric motor to produce a total of 304 hp.
+The top speed of the Qin Pro DM is 200. km/h and can accelerate from 0 to 100 km/h in 5.9 seconds.